PhilipQuirke/SkyCombAnalystHelp/Ground.md

 The [SkyComb Analyst](https://github.com/PhilipQuirke/SkyCombAnalyst/) tool works better with accurate ground and tree-top elevation data.
 This page covers how this elevation data is used in the application.
-(Refer the root-level [ReadMe](./README.md) for an overview of the whole application.)
+(Refer the root-level [ReadMe](./README.md) for an overview of the tool.)

 # Ground Elevation
 SkyComb Analyst tries to determine whether a heat source is at ground level or is located up in a tree, above the ground.
-For this highly accuracy ground & surface (aka tree-top) elevation data is needed.
+For this, highly accuracy ground & surface (aka tree-top) elevation data is needed.

-While the drone provides its own altitude and location, it can't provide information on the elevation of the ground or tree tops beneath it.
-For ground and tree-top elevations, alternative input sources are needed.
+While the drone provides its own altitude and location, it can't provide information on the elevation of the ground or tree tops.
+For ground and tree-top elevations, an alternative input source is needed.

 # Elevation Data Sources